-Kanye West: 5 takeaways from rapper's Charlamagne interview
+5 takeaways from Kanye's interview with Charlamagne

 West addressed his 2016 hospitalization, an incident he prefers to call a "breakthrough" rather than a "breakdown."
 A source at the time told CNN that West was treated for exhaustion.
 West said his wife Kim Kardashian-West's robbery in 2016 weighed on him heavily.
 He also cited other reasons that may have contributed to his health problems.

 "Being in competition with so many elements at one time.
 On a race against time, your age, you're getting old, race against popularity on the radio.
-'Saint Pablo' ain't playing," West said, referring to a Regarding the hospitalization, West said he's "happy it happened," but recalled a "traumatizing" moment when hospital staff separated him from his friends, whom he'd asked to stay present.
+'Saint Pablo' ain't playing," West said, referring to his hospitalization.
+West added that he's "happy it happened," but recalled a "traumatizing" moment when hospital staff separated him from his friends, whom he'd asked to stay present.

-"When you're in the hospital bed and you're next to your friend and you tell them, 'don't let this person leave my side' and they put you inside an elevator and take all your friends away from you, that was the scariest moment of my life," he said.
+"When you're in the hospital bed and you're next to your friend and you tell them, 'Don't let this person leave my side' and they put you inside an elevator and take all your friends away from you, that was the scariest moment of my life," he said.
 "That's something that has to change."

 "Ever since the Taylor Swift moment, it's never been the same"

 West said he thinks his beef with Taylor Swift is the reason his songs don't get much airtime on the radio.
-After the infamous VMA stunt in 2009, West and Swift beefed again in 2016 over whether she approved lyrics West wrote in his song "Famous," in which he said "me and Taylor might still have sex/Why?
+After the infamous VMA interruption in 2009, West and Swift had another dispute in 2016 over whether she approved lyrics West wrote in his song "Famous," in which he said, "Me and Taylor might still have sex/Why?
 I made that b**** famous."

 "Every since the Taylor Swift moment, it's never been the same," he said.
 "The connection with radio.
 It's like whatever powers that be it was much harder after that."